Arangieskop Hiking Trail, Robertson

 There are a variety of rule notices that have been put up inside the hut.
 These rules are reasonable and also for you own safety so please read all of them when you get to the hut.

 Belinda and I enjoyed a steak and veggie dinner followed by a cup of Horlicks.
 Roderick enjoyed a sachet of pasta and sauce and a cup of coffee.
 Belinda and I were both in bed by 20h30 to get enough rest for the early start the next morning.
 Roderick stayed up a bit longer next to the fire place.

-We have included a photo or two of the second hike where the weather was glorious and we were able to make the most of the grassed lawn.
+We have included a photo or two of the second and third hike where the weather was glorious and we were able to make the most of the grassed lawn.

 We were all up between 04h30 – 05h00 to get ready to leave the hut by 06h00.
-That would give us enough time to catch the sunrise at the summit which was forecast for 07h23.
+That would give us enough time to catch the sunrise at the summit which was predicted to be at 07h23.
 We had a quick breakfast, packed our backpacks, tidied up the hut and walked out the door around 06h10.
 The hut thermometer warned us that the outside temperature was 2⁰C.
 I had my newly acquired spandex leggings on, hiking shorts, together with a beanie, a down type jacket over a fleece top, a long sleeve shirt and a pair of gloves.
-The icy mountain wind cut through all of these layers and it was only when I started walking that I started to feel warm.
-Then, as luck would have it, after walking a few hundred meters I was boiling hot again.
+The icy mountain wind cut through all of these layers and it was only when I started walking that I started to feel warm again.
+Then, after walking a few hundred meters, I was boiling hot again.

 The distance that we needed to cover from the overnight hut to the summit was approximately 1.2 km with an altitude gain of just over 200 m.